Would you like to find a better alternative to DW1? Valvoline MaxLife ATF is a suitable Honda ATF-DW1 equivalent and is also cheaper.

 - Having problems with your engine, transmission, steering, or cooling system

 It’s not worth risking a few thousand dollars of damage down the road to save a few dollars by buying a generic fluid.
-Make sure your vehicle’s fluids are Honda brand to ensure maximum performance and reliability.
+Ensure your vehicle’s fluids are Honda brand to ensure maximum performance and reliability.

 About The Cost

-If it comes to parts of the car, such as the transmission, I won’t go cheap.
+I won’t go cheap if it comes to parts of the car, such as the transmission.
 However, if what you’re looking for has the same chemical properties as the DW-1, then you should be fine as long as you get the best value for your dollar.

 My Personal Take: